cuba-platform/helium-theme/README.md

 }
 ```

-Studio 13 supports only platform themes extension, once [this issue](https://youtrack.cuba-platform.com/issue/STUDIO-4474) is resolved (presumably in release 14)
-it will be possible to extend Helium without any manual actions.

-## Browser compatibility
+## Browser Compatibility

 Helium works in the latest versions of modern browsers that support [CSS variables](https://caniuse.com/#feat=css-variables).
-IE 11 is not supported out of the box since it does not support CSS variables, though it is possible to use [polyfill](https://github.com/nuxodin/ie11CustomProperties).
+IE 11 is not supported out of the box since it does not support CSS variables.
+It is possible to use [polyfill](https://github.com/nuxodin/ie11CustomProperties) for IE 11, however, it is not tested and may cause performance issues